sophiamitchellette/3601-S16-lab2_javascript-node/LABTASKS.md

 > serverJavascript.js
 It can be used in app.js.

 #####What is the purpose of package.json file?
 What's in it, and what does it mean?

+> The package.json file stores information about the project.

 #####What's in .gitgnore file?
 What's the purpose of it?

+> The .gitignore file holds the names of folders.
+It tells Git which files to ignore before you make a commit.

 ## Part #2: exploring testing